cankoe/rrule-scheduler/README.md

 # Event Scheduler

 Event Scheduler is a service that allows you to create recurring schedules using RRULEs and trigger callbacks at the specified times.
-It includes components to manage schedules, generate events in advance, dispatch them at the correct times, and a worker to execute callbacks.
+It includes components to manage schedules, pre-queue events, dispatch them to a worker queue, and a worker to execute callbacks from the worker_queue.

 ## Features

 - **Create and manage schedules**: Define recurring events using RRULE strings.
-- **Admin and user APIs**: Role-based access to administrative and user endpoints.
 - **Pre-queuing events**: Generate future events within a specific timeframe.
-- **Dispatcher service**: Moves due events from a sorted queue into a worker queue.
+- **Dispatcher service**: Moves due events into a worker queue.
 - **Worker service**: Executes the callback URLs for triggered events, with retries.

 ## Components